dev-ritik/Flipkart-Price-Tracker/README.md

 ## Inspiration
 https://github.com/captn3m0/ideas#-amazon-price-tracker-with-rss

-_It would be great if a similar bridge for Flipkart is added and hosted for free somewhere!._ Till then, run this script before starting your RSS feed reader.
+_It would be great if a similar bridge for Flipkart is added and hosted for free somewhere!._ Till then, use a script similar to the one added below for starting your RSS feed reader.
 For `newsboat`, it would be like:
 ```
 newsboat() {
 	echo "Initializing background process"